Thujone: Pharmacology

 Attention performance has been tested with low and high doses of thujone in alcohol.
 The high dose had a short-term negative effect on attention performance.
 The lower dose showed no noticeable effect.

 Thujone is reported to be toxic to brain, kidney, and liver cells and could cause convulsions if used in too high a dose.
-Other thujone-containing plants such as the tree arborvitae (Thuja occidentalis) are used in herbal medicine, mainly for their immune-system stimulating effects.
+Other thujone-containing plants such as the tree arborvitae (Thuja occidentalis) are used in herbal medicine, mainly for their alleged immune-system stimulating effects.
 Side effects from the essential oil of this plant include anxiety, sleeplessness, and convulsions, which confirms the central nervous system effects of thujone.